tinygo-org/tinygo-site/content/getting-started/windows.md

 VERY IMPORTANT NOTE: You cannot yet create Windows binary programs using TinyGo, only MCU and WASM targets.

-- You MUST use Go 1.13.x with the Windows 10 native install of TinyGo.
+- You MUST use Go 1.13.x+ with the Windows 10 native install of TinyGo.

+    - If you have not installed it yet, you can get it from https://golang.org/dl/

+    - Choose the download link for Microsoft Windows, Windows 7 or later, Intel 64-bit processor.

 - Install LLVM 9 from http://releases.llvm.org/download.html

     - Choose the pre-built binary for Windows (64-bit).

+    - If you already have a previous version of LLVM installed, you should choose the option to uninstall it that you will be presented with during the LLVM 9 install.

+    - Make sure to choose "C:\Program Files\LLVM\" as the destination folder during the install.

     - During the installation make sure you choose the option to add LLVM to your PATH.